Vasily Belov: Career

-The 1986 Everything's Ahead novel, again targeting the urban set of values, caused controversy and brought about heated discussion in the Soviet press.
+The 1986 The Best is Yet to Come novel, again targeting the urban set of values, caused controversy and brought about heated discussion in the Soviet press.
 It was followed by Such Was the War (1987), a collection comprising a novel and some short stories.
 Before that, in 1983, one of Belov's best-known works, the Eves (the novel which he started in 1972) came out, followed by The Year of a Major Breakdown (1989–1991) and The Sixth Hour (The 1932 Chronicle).
 This epic trilogy, telling the tragic story of three peasant families, became arguably the strongest statement against collectivization in the non-dissident Soviet literature, exploring what the author saw as the conflict between Russian rural traditionalism and the Bolsheviks-imposed 'rootlessness', the latter leading to chaos, mass murder and degradation.

 In 1989–1991 Belov published a series of children's books: The Old and the Small, The Little Spring fairytale and others.
 He started to get involved in the practical politics, first as the People's deputy, then (in 1991–1992) the member of the Supreme Soviet.
 In 1993–1995 the Sovremennik Publishers issued the first Complete Vasily Belov collection in five volumes.
 The Honeymoon novella came out in 1996, but by this time Belov became better known as an author of highly emotional essays (appearing mostly in pro-nationalist Moskva, Nash Sovremennik magazines and Zavtra newspaper) on issues like the demise of small Russian villages and the degradation of the Russian language.

 In 1997 Vasily Belov became the Honorary citizen of Vologda.
 In the 2000s he was awarded the Order of Reverend Sergius of Radonezh (2002), the Order "For Merit to the Fatherland", 4th class (2003) and the State Prize of the Russian Federation (2004) for literature and arts.
 In March 2005 he was a signatory to the antisemitic Letter of 5000.

 Vasily Belov devoted his last years to the restoration of the Nikolskaya church in Timonikha where he had been baptized as a child.
 He financed the project and worked on scaffolds himself.
 In 2011 the church was robbed and desecrated.
 On the next day Belov suffered a stroke from which he never fully recovered.
 Vasily Belov died on 4 December 2012, aged 80, in Vologda.